-When Should You Move a 529 Plan to Cash?
+When to Move a 529 Plan to Cash: A Strategy for High School Parents

 One of the most overlooked risks in college planning isn’t market volatility.